-In terms of water, you can give your Venus Flytraps either Distilled Water, reverse osmosis water, or clean and fresh rain water.
-A lot of people ask if they can use well water or river or creek water and unfortunately that answer is no, because these sources do contain minerals that are harmful to Venus Flytraps.
+In terms of water for your Venus flytrap, you can give your Venus flytraps either distilled water, reverse osmosis water, or clean and fresh rainwater.
+A lot of people ask if they can use well water or river or creek water and unfortunately that answer is no because these sources do contain minerals that are harmful to Venus Flytraps.

 Growing Medium – “Soil”

-For growing medium, you have 2 choices really.
-You can do a peat moss growing medium, or a long-fibered sphagnum moss growing medium.
+For growing medium, you have two choices really.
+You can do a peat moss growing medium, or long-fibered sphagnum moss growing medium.
 Each has its pros and cons.

 Optimally, you’ll want to “rinse” your peat moss or peat moss mixture.
 You can do this either before or after potting your Venus Flytraps in it.
 If you have a container with drainage holes, you can place the peat moss in it and then pour mineral-free water over it and let it move through the peat moss and out the drainage holes at the bottom of the pot.
 You’ll want to do this 3-4 times.
 This “rinses” the peat moss/mixture of minerals.